igrishaev/farseer/README.md

 The `:handler/spec-in` and `:handler/spec-out` fields get transformed to JSON Schema using the [Spec-tools][spec-tools] library.
 You may see the result of transformation in the context map above.
-For more control on transformation, check out [the manual page][json-schema] from the repository.
+For more control of transformation, check out [the manual page][json-schema] from the Spec-tools repository.

-To render the spec in a template, there is a special filter `json-pretty`.
+To render the spec in a template, use the `json-pretty` filter.
 It turns the Clojure data into a JSON string being well printed.
 To prevent quoting some symbols, add the `safe` filter to the end.
 Everything together gives the following snippet:

 ```jinja